 - Gross and Net Revenue Retention: Are your customers renewing their contracts or are they spending their dollars elsewhere?
 This helps companies measure customer satisfaction through a finance lens.

 - Time to Value: How long does it take for your customers to start leveraging the value of your product?
 Especially important for technology and SaaS organizations (with longer product implementation times), this metric helps finance departments gauge whether or not a company needs to invest more in a customer success function.

 Employee Health Dashboard

 Without a doubt, a company’s most important asset is its people.
-Clearly, employee trends and behavior affect a company’s bottom line and are vital for finance teams to measure.
+Employee trends and behavior affect a company’s bottom line and are vital for finance professionals to measure.
 But effectively tracking and acting on employee health findings means working closely with HR (which also underscores the significance of cross-departmental transparency and collaboration).
-Fortunately, modern FP&A platforms can make it easy for finance teams to sync HR data with financial data to determine what the numbers mean for the business.
+Fortunately, modern FP&A platforms can make it easy for finance professionals to sync HR data with financial data to determine what the numbers mean for the business.

 Here are the most important metrics to include in an employee health dashboard:

 - Employee Retention: It’s important to measure what percentage of employees stay with your company over a given period of time.

 - Headcount Budget versus Actuals: This metric helps business leaders understand whether or not the company is expanding at its projected pace.

 - Revenue per Employee: This is a good way to measure employee productivity and also helps finance and HR teams gauge how headcount is influencing the bottom line.